Low Cost Engineering Plans

 A cheap deal could end up costing you much more.
 It might be fraud.

-Be wary of freelance platforms like Upwork, Fiverr or Freelancer.
-Some unlicensed people create convincing profiles that falsely claim to offer licensed, professional engineering services.
+Be wary of freelance websites, where some unlicensed people create convincing profiles that falsely claim to offer licensed, professional engineering services.

 Fraudsters are increasingly luring homeowners and consumers by selling fake engineering plans online.
 These plans often use stolen professional seals, license numbers or signatures.
 Appearances can be deceiving.